Slither (1973 film)

-Slither is a 1973 American comedy film directed by Howard Zieff and starring James Caan.
-Caan plays an ex-convict, one of several people trying to find a stash of stolen money.
+Slither is a 1973 American comedy thriller film directed by Howard Zieff and starring James Caan.
+Caan plays ex-convict Dick Kanipsia, one of several people trying to find a stash of stolen money.
 Peter Boyle and Sally Kellerman co-star.
-Slither was the first screenplay by W.D.
-Richter.
+Slither was the first screenplay by W. D. Richter.

 Plot

 Car thief Dick Kanipsia gets out on parole from a penitentiary.
-He intends to go straight, but first he goes directly to see an old friend Harry Moss, only to be shocked to see Harry get shot.
-Harry's dying words tell Dick to find Barry Fenaka, a guy who supposedly knows where to find a stash of stolen cash that Harry has hidden, and mention the name Vincent Palmer to Fenaka.
-Then, instead of dying slowly, Harry blows himself up with dynamite.
+He intends to go straight, but first he goes to see an old friend Harry Moss, only to see Harry shot.
+The dying Harry tells Dick to find Barry Fenaka, who supposedly knows where to find a stash of stolen cash that Harry has hidden.
+Then Harry blows himself up with dynamite.
 As Dick flees the scene, a black van lurks in the trees.

-Dick hitches a ride with Kitty Kopetzky, who starts out as a friendly free spirit, then turns into a nut case who robs a diner where she and Dick go to eat.
+Dick hitches a ride with Kitty Kopetzky, who appears as a friendly free spirit, but robs a diner where she and Dick go to eat.
 Dick flees during her robbery and catches a passing bus.

-Fenaka turns out to be a small-time bandleader.
-He explains to Dick that he and Harry embezzled $312,000, and paid Palmer to stash it for them.
-He and his wife take Dick to go get the money.
-They travel by car, with an Air Stream Land Yacht in tow.
-At Palmer's office, they find a man named Hollenbeck who tells them that Palmer moved to Pismo Beach.
+Barry turns out to be a small-time bandleader.
+He explains to Dick that he and Harry embezzled $312,000, and paid Vincent Palmer to stash it for them.
+He and his wife Mary take Dick to get the money.
+They travel by car, with an Airstream Land Yacht in tow.
+At Palmer's office, they find a man named Marvin Hollenbeck who tells them that Palmer moved to Pismo Beach.

-As they follow Palmer's trail, the trio worry about the black camper van that seems to follow them.
+As they follow Palmer's trail, the group worries about the black camper van that seems to follow them.
 It is labelled Willow Camp for Boys and Girls.
 At the beach, Barry finds out that Palmer is now in Susanville.
-Somehow, Kitty tracks Dick down and joins the crew.
-An identical black van joins the first, and when Barry disappears, Dick and the women become convinced that he is in one of the vans.
+Kitty tracks Dick down and joins the crew.
+An identical black van joins the first, and when Barry disappears, Dick, Kitty and Mary become convinced that he is in one of the vans.